gerritjvv/mongo2s3/README.md

 # TODO

 * Uploader
 * We need a way to track the files uploaded and the sync tokens.
-This way we can know what's uploaded to s3.
+This way we can know what's uploaded to s3. <-- done
 * We need to cleanout the tracking files.
-  * Add DB connection
+  * Add DB connection <-- done
 * If no resume token we should: start a change stream then start a full scan (if configured to do so)